-A twenty-foot three-canvas painting, Tomales Bay, was chosen for installation in the Point Reyes (CA) Library 1998-2003, and a landscape, Pastureland, represented state senator John Burton's Third District in the "Senate Art Collection 2000” in the California Capitol.
-In 2005, the government program "Art in the Embassies" sent a canvas, California Hills, to join other American works on loan for four years in the residence of the ambassador to Belize.
+A large painting, Tomales Bay, was chosen for installation in the Point Reyes Station library, 1998-2003.
+A landscape, Pastureland, represented state senator John Burton's Third District in the "Senate Art Collection 2000" at the Capitol in Sacramento.
+In 2005-8, The U.S. State Department's program "Art in the Embassies" sent a canvas, California Hills, to join other American work in the residence of the ambassador to Belize.

 I maintain a studio/gallery in Marin County, Thomas Wood Fine Art, open for scheduled exhibits, and by appointment.

 Note: If you are not already on my list, please provide your postal address to receive my occasional brochures and show announcements.

 A few words about me

 Deschutes River, Oregon (Photo: Todd Cary)